 Parties who are involved in a child custody case, divorce or miscellaneous custodial petition in Providence and Kent County Family Courts typically agree to share joint custody over their minor children.
+When people agree to joint custody in RI, they agree that they both are fit and proper people to enjoy joint custody of their children.
 Some of these agreements are driven by a desire by both parents to co-parent their children.
-Many of these agreements are because both parties come to a realization that there is no other feasible option since there is a high likelihood that the judge will award to the parties joint custody of the child if the parties cannot agree.
+Many of these agreements are because both parties come to a realization that there is no other feasible option since there is a high likelihood that the judge will award joint custody of the child, if the parties cannot agree.

 Child custody in RI: sole custody increasingly rare